choutz/exotransit/README.md

 ### 1. Light curve ingestion

 Raw photometry is downloaded from NASA MAST via [lightkurve](https://docs.lightkurve.org/).
 For Kepler targets, multiple quarters (~90 days each) are downloaded and stitched together.
-Each quarter is detrended and normalized independently before stitching — this removes inter-quarter flux jumps caused by the spacecraft rotating and landing the star on a different detector pixel.
+Each quarter is normalized independently before stitching — this removes inter-quarter flux jumps caused by the spacecraft rotating and landing the star on a different detector pixel.

 Per-quarter preprocessing: remove NaNs → sigma-clip outliers (5σ) → normalize to unit flux.
-Normalization removes inter-quarter flux jumps without touching the transit signal.

 After stitching, detrending runs in two passes: